Bhavya418/Git-Github-Commands/README.md

 11)SSH Keys
 SSH Keys are unique keys with which you can connect to github without any user name or personal access token at each visit.
-12) git push -u origin master -> To finally push the files to the github repo
+12) git push -u origin master -> To finally push the files to the github repo 13)git remote add origin (link of repo from github)
+14) git remote -v -> To check if it is linked to any repo or not
+15) Fork to get another person repo into your repo